-How to create healthy habits that stick in 2023
+How to create healthy habits that stick

 New Year’s resolutions are notoriously difficult to follow through on.
 Why?
 Most people set a goal with no plan in place, so inevitably they fail.
 One consistent New Year’s goal that millions pledge like clockwork: improving health.
 For some, that means committing to a weight loss goal.
 For others it’s all about boosting movement and exercise.
 For anyone who wants to succeed in their mission to feel better, it should start (and heavily revolve) within the kitchen and within our minds.

 MBAchic caught up with licensed dietitian Laura Ligos, MBA, RDN, CSSD to learn why certain food-related resolutions are doomed from the start.
 When she’s not busy creating customized meal plans for her clients, she uses her real food based blog The Sassy Dietitian to offer up her nutritional expertise.
-She shared the top healthy eating habits everyone should adopt in 2023, and why one misleading TikTok health trend is leaving a particularly bad taste in her mouth.
+She shared the top healthy eating habits everyone should adopt, and why one misleading TikTok health trend is leaving a particularly bad taste in her mouth.

 Professionals agree that the most successful resolutions are the ones that are not extreme or lofty.